saicharan-thirandas/saicharan/README.md

 # Welcome to Saicharan Thirandas' GitHub 👋

 Hi there!
 I'm **Saicharan Thirandas**, a Master of Science student in Computer Engineering at Northeastern University, Boston, specializing in **Computer Vision**, **Machine Learning**, and **Algorithms**.
-I'm passionate about building intelligent systems and working with large-scale datasets to solve challenging problems.
+I am an engineer with over 6+ years of experience building, integrating and deploying computer vision and machine learning models as impactful product features.
+Throughout this journey, I’ve been challenged to develop strong software design and development skills to build software systems to gather training data, enable seamless ML real-time deployment for end users, and synthetic data generation techniques.

 ## About Me

 - 🎓 **Education**:
-  - Master of Science in Computer Engineering, **Northeastern University**, Boston (Sept 2022 - Dec 2024)
+  - MS in ECE, **Northeastern University**, Boston (Sept 2022 - Dec 2024)
     - Concentration: Computer Vision, Machine Learning, and Algorithms
     - GPA: 4.0/4.0
-  - Bachelor of Technology in Electronics & Communication Engineering, **Indian Institute of Technology (IIT)**, Guwahati (July 2013 - May 2017)
+  - BTech in ECE, **Indian Institute of Technology (IIT)**, Guwahati (July 2013 - May 2017)
     - Courses: Computer Vision, Image Processing, Advanced Topics in ML, Digital Signal Processing

 - 💼 **Experience**: